 One and a half hour led by myself:

-- First, some introductions to make you feel welcome and connected to everyone — feeling you're with like-minded souls is a benefit of groups .
+- First, brief introductions to make you feel welcome and connected to everyone — feeling you're with like-minded souls is a benefit of groups .
 However those of you who are Zoom-shy will be able to stay in the background throughout.

 - I explain the main principles of treatment, focusing on what parents can do right away.